A Gauge Field Theory for Continuous Spin Tachyons: Physical Degrees of Freedom

+For $\rho\rightarrow 0$ (\ref{22}) shows that we have a tachyonic representation with an infinite number of degrees of freedom with $C_4=0$.
+This is a non-unitary representation since the only unitary tachyonic representation with $C_4=0$ is the scalar tachyon which carries one degree of freedom.
+Therefore, the $\rho\rightarrow 0$ limit produces a field theory which does not propagate any physical degree of freedom.

+We could wonder whether it is possible to describe spin $s$ tachyons in this set up.
+It is worth recalling that in the oscillator formalism \cite{Metsaev:2016lhs} spin $s$ tachyons always appear together with non-unitary representations.
+Here, the first step is to make sure that the quartic Casimir has the right expression for a spin s tachyon.
+This is possible only if $\rho^2 = - \frac{m^2}{\mu^2}(D-3+s)s$ which means that $\rho$ is pure imaginary and that is not acceptable.
+If we proceed like in \cite{Metsaev:2016lhs}, the sum in (\ref{l6}) can be split as

-If $\pmb{s>0}$ we have a non vanishing $C_4$.
-In the second sum we find that the propagating degrees of freedom have spins from $s+1$ to $\infty$ so it is a spin $s$ tachyon.
-The first sum, however, is finite dimensional so it is a non-unitary tachyonic representation.
+If ${s=0}$ then $C_4=0$ and the first sum has only one term which is describing a scalar tachyon.
+The second sum is a non-unitary representation because it has an infinite number of degrees of freedom and has $C_4=0$.
+If ${s>0}$ we find that in the second sum the propagating degrees of freedom have spins from $s+1$ to $\infty$ so it could describe a spin $s$ tachyon.
+The first sum, however, has a finite number of degrees of freedom so it is a non-unitary tachyonic representation.
+Therefore, it is not possible to describe a spin $s$ tachyonic representation with the present formalism.

-In this case we find that $\Psi$ carries a reducible representation of the Poincaré group, one piece being unitary and the other non unitary.
-We could try to remove the non unitary contribution but we did not find a proper way to project just one of the sums in (\ref{l8}).